jpanahon/jpanahon.github.io/README.md

 <p>
 I am a mess and that can program in eight different programming languages. <br>
 I am mostly self taught, but I would not consider myself proficient any language as I am always learning. <br>
-Not currently looking for any collaborators in my projects, but contributions are welcome.
+Not currently looking for any collaborators in my projects, but contributions are welcome. <br>
-I don't mind if you fork my repositories, as long as you keep your fork open source.
+I don't mind if you fork my repositories, as long as you keep your fork open source. <br>
 </p>

 ### Languages and technologies I worked with: